-If you’ve been on NFT Twitter in the past 48 hours, you might have asked yourself some variation of the question – Who on earth is Kevin?
+So, you spent too long and you’re wondering – Who on earth is Kevin?
 Well, there’s no easy answer.
 Kevin is everything.
 Or Kevin is probably – actually – nothing.
-He’s an artifact of a historically epic NFT fail.
-Or he’s a blue-chip in the making.
-Kevin is a picture of everything wrong with the NFT space.
+Perhaps he is a picture of everything wrong with the NFT space.
 Or he’s a symbol of everything we love about Web3 and its meme-driven culture.

 Kevin – a beautifully ugly phoenix out of the Pixelmon NFT’s ashes

-If you’ve been anywhere near NFT Twitter over the past couple of days, you’ll have heard about the recent Pixelmon NFT reveal.
+If you’ve been anywhere near NFT Twitter you’ll have heard about the Pixelmon NFT reveal.
 In short – and to put it kindly – it was an absolute disaster.

 Indeed, after unhealthy levels of hype spurred by the project’s “creator”, and a mint that netted about $70 million, expectations for the Pixelmon reveal were unspeakably high.
 Needless to say, the NFT artwork for Pixelmon was worse than any collector or spectator could have imagined.